Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness

 If the set already looks good after bake and cleanup, stop there.
 If it still needs more shine, buff lightly or test a thin gloss coat on baked scrap first.
 Heavy topcoats can fill detail around the holes and make small buttons feel gummy or overworked.

-Best Tools For Repeatable Button Sets
+Useful Tools For Repeatable Button Sets

 Clay Blade Set helps with clean strips, trims, and face cleanup when the design uses narrow graphic shapes.